 The new 2017 version of the standard applies to equipment for users weighing between 40 kg (without equipment) and 120 kg (including the equipment).
 The dynamic performance test is now carried out twice with test masses of 40 kg and 120 kg respectively.
 In the test tower, the EAS is connected to the guided test mass which is dropped over a distance of 5 m.
 When tested with a mass of 40 kg, the maximum impact force shall not exceed 3,5 kN and the maximum braking length shall not exceed 2 200 mm.
-When tested with a mass of 120 kg, the maximum impact force shall not exceed 2 200 mm.
+When tested with a mass of 120 kg, the maximum impact force shall not exceed 6 kN and the maximum braking length shall not exceed 2 200 mm.